 Art.
-2. National sovereignty belongs to the people, which shall exercise it through its representatives or by referendum.
+2. National sovereignty belongs to the Senegalese people, who shall exercise this sovereignty through their representatives or by means of referendum.

-No section of the people, nor any individual, may usurp the exercise of this right.
+No section of the people, nor any individual, may usurp this right.

 Suffrage may be direct or indirect.
 It shall always be universal, equal and secret.